“Autosomes are the 22 pairs of human chromosomes other than the sex chromosomes.”

 Autosomal genetic disorders:

-Due to various reasons- change in the structure of the number of autosomes can cause genetic disorders if arisen from birth known as birth defects or congenital birth defects.
+Due to various reasons- changes in the structure of the number of autosomes can cause genetic disorders if arise from birth known as birth defects or congenital birth defects.

 Several common autosomal disorders are discussed here:

 Either increase or decrease in chromosome number is categorized into aneuploidy, trisomy is one of the common types of it.
 Trisomy 13, 18 and 21 are the most prevalent aneuploidy of autosomes.